Video Game / Alpha Bounce

 - Lost Forever:

-- Depending on which side you choose, either ESCorp or FURI, you will not be able to own two items that are only available to players of the other team.
+- Depending on which side you choose- either ESCorp or FURI, you will not be able to own two items that are only available to players of the other team: ESCorp players get a larger envelope to start off each level and the fourth missile upgrade, while FURI instead gives the ability to begin a board with two drilling balls instead of one and the fourth drilling ball upgrade.

 - In early versions of the game, there was a planet known as Karbonis that suffers from an Earth-Shattering Kaboom in a later update, forming it into the Karbonis belt that serves to railroad ESCorp supporters inside the belt until they clear enough cleanup missions.